Investor brief · Confidential · 2026

 nCino serves banks.
 Ocrolus serves mortgage.
 No one is purpose-building for the private lending workflow with a compounding data moat.
 The category is uncontested.

-Funding strategy
+10Funding strategy

 Bootstrap until the flywheel proves itself.

-Plan: bootstrap through Colonial and the first five external customers.
+Plan: bootstrap through the first five external customers.
 One paying customer proves the product works, not that strangers will buy it.
 Every month spent building the correction dataset deepens the flywheel and strengthens the negotiating position for any future raise.
 The trigger for the first round is a single chart: extraction accuracy on decision one versus decision fifty.

 Year 1–2 Pre-Seed $500K–1.5M · $5–8M cap Trigger: 5–10 paying customers across 2+ verticals.
 Accuracy chart decision 1 → 50.
 First hire.
 Sales motion.
 Second vertical fully ramped.